Vasectomy

 How effective is vasectomy?

-A vasectomy is over 99% effective.
 However, while it is rare, a vasectomy may fail, and you may stay fertile or become fertile again.
-This can happen if the tubes are not entirely blocked off, grow back together, or if a third vas deferens tube exists.
+This can happen if the tubes are not blocked off, grow back together, or if a third tube exists.
 Usually, this is picked up when the sperm count is done three months after the operation.
 However, it can occur at any time, even years after the vasectomy.

 Is vasectomy right for me?

-A vasectomy is a permanent method of birth control.
-It is suitable for those who are sure they do not want to have children in the future.
-If you change your mind, it can be very difficult to reverse, especially if it was done a long time ago.
-If you are in a relationship and considering a vasectomy, it is better for the decision to have been discussed with your partner and agreed upon.
-However, you do not need permission from your partner to have a vasectomy.
-It should always be your choice.
+A vasectomy is a highly effective permanent method of birth control.
+It is suitable if you are sure you do not want to have children in the future.
+If you change your mind, a vasectomy can be difficult to reverse, especially if the procedure was done a long time ago.

 How is vasectomy done?

-A vasectomy involves a simple surgical procedure that cuts the vas deferens- the small tubes that carry sperm from the testes to where semen is stored.
+A vasectomy involves a simple surgical procedure that cuts the vas deferens- the 2 small tubes that carry sperm from the testes to where semen is stored.

-A small opening is made in the front of the scrotum (below the base of the penis), and both the vas deferens are located and cut.
+A small opening is made in the front of the scrotum (below the base of the penis), with either a scalpel (Scalpel method) or small tweezer (No scalpel method).

+Both the vas deferens are then found and cut.
 Sometimes a small part of each vas deferens is removed.
 The opening in the skin of the scrotum is then closed with a stitch or by pressing the skin edges together.
-The local anaesthetic may sting, and there may be some sensation during the procedure, but it is generally not painful

-You will usually spend up to 2 hours in total in the clinic.
+You will usually spend up to 2 hours in the clinic.
 As the local anaesthetic wears off, there can be some tenderness and discomfort in the scrotum and groin.
-This can be managed with rest, oral pain relief, ice packs, and wearing firm, comfortable underwear.
-After the vasectomy, you should rest for the remainder of the day, preferably with your groin elevated to reduce swelling.
+This can be managed with rest, oral pain relief (such as paracetamol), cold packs, and wearing firm, supportive underwear.

 When is the vasectomy effective?